rzdhop/KNX-Communication-Analyzer/README.md

   ![License](https://img.shields.io/badge/License-MIT-brightgreen)
 </div>

-This project is for the BTEC HNO.
+This project is for the BTEC HND.
 At the high school of Diderot Paris 🇫🇷.

 <h1>🚧 under development 🚧</h1>